geann/demo-umbraco-algolia-integration/README.md

 #### 🔗 **[ArticleRecordBuilder](https://github.com/geann/demo-umbraco-algolia-integration/blob/main/DemoUmbracoAlgoliaIntegration/Builders/ArticleRecordBuilder.cs)**

-This is an example showing how to add a custom attribute to the record object and populate it from a standard IContent field.
-In this case, ParentPageId is defined as a separate attribute so that it can be used for filtering articles by parent page ID if they are stored in different areas of the content tree but based on the same Article document type.
+This is an example showing how to add a custom attribute to the record object and populate it from a standard field of `IContent` object.
+In this case, `ParentPageId` is defined as a separate attribute so that it can be used for filtering articles by parent page ID if they are stored in different areas of the content tree but based on the same Article document type.

 #### 🔗 **[LocationRecordBuilder](https://github.com/geann/demo-umbraco-algolia-integration/blob/main/DemoUmbracoAlgoliaIntegration/Builders/LocationRecordBuilder.cs)**

 This record builder is required for document types that should support geographical search, for example office locations or offline shops.
 Algolia requires that geolocation data is stored in a special attribute called `_geoloc`.
 This attribute should be an object or an array of objects with two attributes: `lat` and `lng`.
-The GeoRecord class is a custom record with one geographical location, and the class LocationRecordBuilder shows how this record can be populated (assuming that latitude and longitude are stored as a comma-separated string in a property called `coordinates`.
+The `GeoRecord` class is a custom record with one geographical location, and the class `LocationRecordBuilder` shows how this record can be populated (assuming that latitude and longitude are stored as a comma-separated string in a property called `coordinates`.
 This is just an example and the format and name of the property can easily be changed.

 📖 Additional information:
 - [Geolocation attribute in Algolia records](https://www.algolia.com/doc/guides/managing-results/refine-results/geolocation/#enabling-geo-search-by-adding-geolocation-data-to-records)